-- management of over 110 storage locations throughout Canada - acquisition and development of over 5 million square feet of storage space - over 100 years of combined experience in the storage industry by senior management
+- management of over 140 storage locations throughout Canada - acquisition, development and management of over 8 million square feet of storage space - over 100 years of combined experience in the storage industry by senior management

 Marketing

 We implement specific marketing plans for the different stages and seasons of our business with emphasis on maximizing return on investment for every dollar spent.
 Our strategies to attract customers include strong search engine marketing, user friendly online presence, community connection programs and development of large national accounts.
 We conduct specific store and market studies to determine how, when and where to focus our marketing dollars with the goal of efficiently and consistently increasing the value of our stores.